Mike Garson: Later work

 In October 2020, Garson announced he would be producing an online livestream concert on January 8, 2021 – what would have been Bowie's birthday and the weekend of the fifth anniversary of Bowie's passing called "A Bowie Celebration: Just For One Day!" with an array of Bowie alumni band members spanning the history of Bowie's albums and tours from beginning to end.
-The show is reported to include performances from Trent Reznor, Billy Corgan, Duran Duran, Adam Lambert, Yungblud, Andra Day, Ian Hunter, Anna Calvi, Atticus Ross, Michael C. Hall, Gary Oldman, Gavin Rossdale, Ian Astbury, Joe Elliott, Perry Farrell, Macy Gray, Lzzy Hale, Bernard Fowler, Corey Glover, Lena Hall and Judith Hill, along with dozens of Bowie alumni including Carlos Alomar, Peter Frampton, David Sanborn, Tony Visconti, Rick Wakeman and more artists to be announced.

 In May 2021, Duran Duran announced their upcoming studio album will include contributions from Garson.
 Garson is also featured on the If I Can't Have Love, I Want Power album by Halsey on its bonus track "People Disappear Here".

 Garson also appeared on two songs on Def Leppard's 2022 album, Diamond Star Halos.
+In this year he also collaborated with The Pretty Reckless on their cover album Other Worlds, in their cover of Bowie's "Quicksand".

 Personal life

 Garson married his wife Susan on March 24, 1968.
 They have two daughters, Jennifer and Heather, and seven grandchildren.
 They lived in Bell Canyon, California, where Garson had his recording studio, until the Woolsey Fires hit, leveling both Garson's home and studio.

 Garson joined the Church of Scientology in 1970, having been introduced to it by Chick Corea.
 While he played with Bowie he advocated Scientology to the other members of the Spiders from Mars, with Woodmansey converting as a result.
 Garson left the Church in 1982.